opencaesar/owl-tools/owl-load/README.md

 -f  | --file-extensions extension                        [Optional, default: -f ttl -f owl], options: owl, rdf, xml, rj, ttl, n3, nt, trig, nq, trix, jsonld, fss]
--i  | --iri <IRI>                                        [Required only if '-ip` is not used] -ip | --iris-path path/to/iris.log                       [Required onlyy if '-i' is not used] -df | --default                                          [Optional, if specified, load data to the default graph instead of to named graphs]
+-i  | --iri <IRI>                                        [Required only if '-ip` is not used] -ip | --iris-path path/to/iris.log                       [Required onlyy if '-i' is not used] -df | --default                                          [Optional, if specified, load data to the default graph (cannot be a unionDefaultGraph)]
 ```
 Note: The dataset (database) must have been created in the server prior to executing OwlLoad